tobiverh/MMI_put_what_where/README.md

 # Install project
 To install the project, follow these instructions:
-1. Clone this repository to your computer.
+1. Clone this repository to your computer (or pull, if you already have cloned the project)
 1. Open a terminal
 2. Navigate your directory to `.../MMI_put_what_where`
 3. Run `pip install -e .`